-A 23-year-old man borrowed his father’s car, and engaged the autopilot setting while driving on the highway.
-The car hit a street-sweeping truck on the side of the road head-on, and at highway speed, without applying brakes or attempting to avoid collision.
+A 23-year-old man borrowed his father’s car and engaged the autopilot setting while driving on the highway.
+The car hit a street-sweeping truck on the side of the road head-on, and at highway speed, without applying brakes or attempting to avoid a collision.

 In the wake of the fatality, Tesla clarified and reinforced the language it uses to describe the autopilot feature on its website, including:

-- Drivers are instructed to keep hands on wheel at all times;
+- Drivers are instructed to keep hands on the wheel at all times;

 - Drivers should be aware that the manual refers to autopilot, not self-driving;

-- Driver should monitor both the car and the road at all times;
+- Drivers should monitor both the car and the road at all times;

 - It is the driver’s responsibility to avoid accidents, even when autopilot is engaged.

-From a legal standpoint, this case begs the question as to whether Tesla was negligent or strictly liable in designing an autopilot system that’s not always able to avoid collision, or if the driver, duly warned by the owner’s manual not to abdicate responsibility, is partially or wholly liable for the accident.
+From a legal standpoint, this case begs the question as to whether Tesla was negligent or strictly liable in designing an autopilot system that is not always able to avoid a collision, or if the driver, duly warned by the owner’s manual not to abdicate responsibility, is partially or wholly liable for the accident.